shao4321/Quiz-Maker/README.md

 ## Description

-> This version of quiz maker allows one to register an account, set up questions, edit questions, retrieve question.
+> A GUI application of quiz maker that allows one to register an account, set up questions, edit questions, retrieve question.

 > It supports users of different access levels which allows some to access a certain functions.

 > Questions done are recorded into the database with their scores and date completed, they can track the questions they got correct/wrong as well

-### Challenges

 ### Improvements

+1. Aesthetics and design of the app
+2. Make the app become live of which users can login simultaenously and sync all contents with one another.

 ### Technologies

-> SASS has provided me with easy styling syntax and functions with the use of nesting and mixins.

-> Some components on the website are built by Material-UI.
-These components has certain CSS properties that supports modern web browser styles.

-> Ever since I have started on React, I feel that this is an essentially frontend web framework that I have to master.
+1. Tkinter
+2. SQLite

+> Before I started branching into web development, this was an amazing technology for me to build my first application due to Python being my first programming language.
+Tkinter does not have a steep learning curve and provides me with an essential skillset to build an application.

+> As I needed a database to manage and store quite a few files of data, SQLite being a compact library has enough space for it.

 [Back To The Top](#top)